-Councillor Jackson is Chairman of Penrith Council and was elected the second Mayor of Penrith on 15 May 2017.
+Councillor Lawson is Chairman of Penrith Council and was elected the third Mayor of Penrith on 20 May 2019.

 The Council’s Civic Protocol governs the Mayors duties and responsibilities.